visit-dav/visit/src/doc/cli_manual/functions.rst

   SetGlobalLineoutAttributes(atts) -> integer

-atts : type
+atts : GlobalLineoutAttributes object
     A GlobalLineoutAttributes object that contains the new settings.

-return value : integer
+return type : CLI_return_t
     The SetGlobalLineoutAttributes function returns 1 on success and 0 on failure.